natsuk4ze/gal/README.md

 - ### What is the best practice?

-  Please see [this page](https://github.com/natsuk4ze/gal/wiki/Best-Practice) in project wiki.
+  Please see [Best Practice](https://github.com/natsuk4ze/gal/wiki/Best-Practice) in project wiki.

 - ### I have a question.

+  Please see the [Wiki](https://github.com/natsuk4ze/gal/wiki/Best-Practice) first.
+If that didn't solve the problem.
-  You can ask them in the [discussions page](https://github.com/natsuk4ze/gal/discussions) of the project.
+  You can ask them in the [Discussions](https://github.com/natsuk4ze/gal/discussions) of the project.

 ## Contributing💚